-San Mateo County has received an application from the Project Sponsors (MROSD and POST) requesting a series of Local Coastal Program (LCP) text amendments to the San Mateo County Zoning and Subdivision Ordinances for consistency with the California Coastal Act Section 30106 definition of "Development" and County LCP Locating and Planning New Development Component Policy 1.2 "Definition of Development" in order to address future public recreational facility projects on lands owned, or to be acquired by, the Project Sponsors, as well as other public agencies.
+San Mateo County has received an application from the Project Sponsors (MROSD and POST) requesting a series text amendments to the San Mateo County Zoning and Subdivision Ordinances for consistency with the California Coastal Act Section 30106 definition of "Development" and County Local Coastal Plan (LCP) Locating and Planning New Development Component Policy 1.2 "Definition of Development" in order to address future public recreational facility projects on lands owned, or to be acquired by, the Project Sponsors, as well as other public agencies.
+It is noted that the County Zoning and Subdivision Ordinances are the "implementation plans" of the LCP, or land use regulatory instruments in which the LCP is applied.
+While no actual text amendments to the County LCP are proposed, changes to the "implementation plans" are considered LCP amendments, thus will require future certification by the Coastal Commission.